COVID-19 Response and Readiness

 - The campus remains closed for any other indoor or outdoor gathering of any size.

 - Sunday Masses will be celebrated in the main church at 9am and noon.
-Pre-registration is required.
+Pre-registration is required via the link on our homepage.
 The Sunday Mass will be livestreamed at 9am and will be available to watch later in the day.

 - Archbishop Gregory’s dispensation from the obligation to attend Mass during this time continues for all parishioners of the Archdiocese of Washington.
 Daily Mass is still cancelled until further notice; daily video homilies will continue.

 - Confession opportunities will be announced when plans have been prepared.